Regular Indoor Rules

 Any player receiving a straight red card

-may no longer participate in the game and the team may not replace the
+may no longer participate in the game (or any other game that day) and the team may not replace the

 player for the remainder of the match.
 (The team plays short for the